MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_GenerativeAITools.md

   Video generation

   > [!NOTE]
   > Copilot-generated videos are available for Native ads and Video ads.
 Not everyone can add Copilot-generated videos to their Native ads yet.
-If you can't, don't worry—it's coming soon!
+If you can't, don't worryâ€”it's coming soon!

   Copilot assembles 15-second videos based on images from your **Final URL** with sound and text overlays.
 You may choose to add and edit the videos during campaign creation.
 For more information about adding Copilot-generated videos to your campaign, see [How do I create Native ads?](hlp_BA_PROC_CreateNative.md) and [About Online Video ads](hlp_BA_CONC_AboutVideoAds.md).